austonslim/Data-Analytics/README.md

 Welcome to my Data Analytics Portfolio!
 This repository showcases my journey and expertise in the field of data analysis, featuring a collection of projects that highlight my skills in extracting meaningful insights from raw data.

 ## About Me
 I am Nwokeukwu Augustine, a dedicated Data Analyst with a passion for turning data into actionable intelligence.
-With a background in computer science and a Data Analytic professsional certification, I bring a blend of analytical skills, business acumen, and a commitment to continuous learning.
+With a background in computer science and a Data Analytic professional certification, I bring a blend of analytical skills, business acumen, and a commitment to continuous learning.

 ## Projects